making/sample-convention-server/README.md

-# Sample convention server for Tanzu Application Platform
+# inspect-image convention server for Tanzu Application Platform

-A Java implementation of https://github.com/vmware-tanzu/cartographer-conventions/blob/main/samples/convention-server

 ### How to deploy the convention server